-From the system-oriented perspective, the iterative workflow designed in the system provides sufficient technical support for the sequential participation of the three stakeholder groups in the case study with diverse roles.
+The iterative workflow designed in the system provides technical support for sequential participation of stakeholders with diverse roles.
 After multiple rounds of optimization and discussion, roadmaps that meet requirements of the stakeholders continued to emerge, and the comprehensive effectiveness gradually improved.
-The Pareto fronts in the candidate area in Figure 8.7_reflect the improvement process of comprehensive effectiveness.
+The Pareto fronts in the candidate area in Figure 8 reflect the improvement process of comprehensive effectiveness.
 Stakeholders can also adjust the order of participation or the number of iterations according to actual requirements.
 Iterative workflows provide watershed planning systems with the ability to respond to changing requirements and facilitate consensus.

-In the process of proposing investment constraints, analyzing and electing roadmapsoptimization and discussion, the system can assist stakeholders in making decisions through technical means, including spatiotemporal data visualization and exploratory data analysis.
+In the process of optimization and discussion, the system can assist stakeholders in making decisions through technical means, including spatiotemporal data visualization and exploratory data analysis.
 Multi-perspective linked visualization effectively allows stakeholders to compare, evaluate, and comprehend multistage implementation plans, which also stimulates stakeholders to propose new ideas in decision-making.
 Simple interactions and rich spatiotemporal visualizations designed in the system satisfy stakeholder requirements to evaluate the roadmap.
-The parallel computing adopted by the roadmap optimization suite and the HPC hardware in the offline mode saves time in arriving at the results.
-Most importantly, the B/S structure of the system ensures that there is no barrier for stakeholders to access.